 Unlike many workout gimmicks and schemes, reverse pyramid training is a time-proven training methodology that works extremely well with intermediate and advanced weightlifters.

 If you have a couple of years of proper weightlifting under your belt and feel stuck or want to squeeze as much muscle and strength out of your genetics as possible, reverse pyramid training can help.

 Follow the guidelines in this article and you’ll avoid the pitfalls of this style of weightlifting and have no trouble laying out enjoyable, effective workout routines.

-And if you’d like a me to lay out the routine for you, check out my book for advanced weightlifters: Beyond Bigger Leaner Stronger.
+And if you’d like me to lay out the routine for you, check out my book for advanced weightlifters: Beyond Bigger Leaner Stronger.